keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 | Fan  Module\*1                                   | White LED Module\*1                              | USB Cable\*1                                     | 3pinF-F Dupont  Line\*2                         |
 | ![](media/54cdb977922bf3a61bf00d3b6468e403.jpeg) | ![](media/9cad01dce5c196317f665e6115b44c86.jpeg) | ![](media/0da41a27db41e1207a7f760067e93104.png)  | ![](media/5103c313f550dcecc6857b11c4eca7dd.png) |

-**4. Wiring Diagram：**
+**Wiring Diagram：**

 ![](media/070ebbff591c015a1c2986e4d5e0803d.png)

-Note: On the shield, the G, V and S of PIR motion sensor are connected to G, V and 2; the GND, VCC, INA and INB of fan module are separately linked with G,V,7,6.
-The pin G, V and S of LED module are linked with G, V and 13.
+Note: On the shield, the G, V and S of PIR motion sensor are connected to G, V and 2; the GND, VCC, INA and INB of fan module are separately connected with G,V,7,6.
+The pin G, V and S of LED module are connected with G, V and 13.

-**5. Test Code：**
+**Test Code：**

 <iframe src=https://create.arduino.cc/editor/keyestudio/5ac6b263-154d-47a0-89ad-7f8fa7717e8a/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

-**6. Test Result：**
+**Test Result：**

 Upload the above test code, open serial monitor, and set baud rate to 9600.
 If PIR motion sensor detects someone nearby, the serial monitor will display “1” , and LED and D13 will be turned on as well, and fan will rotate.
 If nobody is around, the serial monitor will show “0”, indicators will be off and fan will stop rotating.